 - V-belt tension and damage.
 This requires us to tilt the cab, and not something we do.
 It is possible to crawl under the truck have a quick look.

 - Brake fluid level

 - Gauge, warning/indicator lamp operation

 - Steering wheel operation (driving at low speed)

 - Brake performance (driving at low speed)

-The bad news, we don’t do all of these on a daily basis.
+Realistically, very few people are going to the all of the above on a daily basis, and we certainly don’t.
 The good news, we check the above on a monthly basis.
 While we travelled around the world in Sterlin, we did a variant of these regular checks.
 As mentioned above, we found the smaller list of daily inspections were enough and helped discover issues before they became problems.